Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Entropy

 For a population of Bernoulli sequences of probability $p$, the mean entropy can be calculated applying the binomial distribution to the entropy of the sequences generated with a probability $p$:

-where ${\bf H}$ is the row vector entropy for a sequence of length $n$ whose components, $H(k)$ are the corresponding entropies Eq. (\ref{Hchain}) for all possible combinations of ones.
+where ${\bf H}$ is the row vector entropy for a sequence of length $n$ whose components, $H(k)$ are the corresponding entropies Equation (\ref{Hchain}) for all possible combinations of ones.
 For instance, for $n=1$, this formula reduces to:

-where $H(k)$ are the entropies of sequences with 0, 1 and 2 ones: $H(0) = 0, H(1) = log_2(2) = 1$ and $H(2) = 0$.
-Similarly, the mean entropy for a length $n=2$ can be calculated as follows:
+{where $H(k)$ are the entropies of sequences with 0, 1 and 2 ones: $H(0) = 0, H(1) = log_2(2) = 1$ and $H(2) = 0$.
+Similarly, the mean entropy for a length $n=2$ can be calculated as follows}:

-In a similar way, to compute the mean entropy of a population of sequences randomly generated by substitutions according to the rules defined in section \ref{sec2}, we have to know the probability of appearance of each of the frequencies of ones in order to weights adequately the sequence entropies.
+To compute the mean entropy of a population of sequences randomly generated by substitutions according to the rules defined in Section \ref{sec2}, we have to know the probability of appearance of each of the frequencies of ones in order to weights adequately the sequence entropies.
 As an example, let us start with the substitution length $k=2$.
-In this case, the probability distributions of 1 for the $i$-th iteration are given by equation \ref{nite}, and this yields the mean entropy:
+In this case, the probability distributions of 1 for the $i$-th iteration are given by Equation \eqref{nite}, and this yields the mean entropy:

 Here, the components of the entropy vector ${\bf H}_i$ are given by: